holmraven/ChickensShed/README.md

 # ChickensMoult
-Mod on Kotlin that makes chickens moult/shed their feathers!
+Mod on Kotlin that makes chickens shed their feathers!